Nevalicjus/invitebot/README.md

   3. Go to config.json and fill the DiscordToken.
   4. If you want to host it for more than one server, I advise adding your Discord User ID to OwnerUsers in the config.json file.
   5. If you want to change the prefix/logfile name/if bot should delete owner command invocations, change it in the config.json also.
+  6. Start the bot (I've included [start.sh](https://github.com/Nevalicjus/invitebot/blob/main/start.sh) if you want to run it a screen)
-  6. Add the bot to your server/servers.
+  7. Add the bot to your server/servers.
 I advise giving him at least these permissions:
      - Manage Server
      - Manage Roles
      - Manage Channels